zmzhou-star/web-shell/README.en.md

 Please feel free to enjoy and participate in open source

 #### Donate
 Open source is not easy, please encourage!
-(Note: Please note the web-shell donation and title for donation, thank you!)
+(Note: If this project is helpful to you, please donate to show your support, thank you!
+Please note the web-shell donation and title for donation, thank you!)

 | Alipay  | Wechat  |
 | :------------: | :------------: |